Maintaining Calabash Gems using Bundler

 Running gems with Bundler

-In order to run gems in the context of the bundle, it is necessary to run the binary commands provided by gems using the
+To run gems in the context of the bundle, it is necessary to run the binary commands provided by gems using the

 bundle exec command.